santimattius/android-project-setup/plugins/README.md

 and
 [https://github.com/jjohannes/idiomatic-gradle](https://github.com/jjohannes/idiomatic-gradle).

-By setting up convention plugins in `build-logic`, we can avoid duplicated build script setup, messy `subproject` configurations, without the pitfalls of the `buildSrc` directory.
+By setting up convention plugins in `plugins`, we can avoid duplicated build script setup, messy `subproject` configurations, without the pitfalls of the `buildSrc` directory.

-`build-logic` is an included build, as configured in the root [`settings.gradle.kts`](../settings.gradle.kts).
+`plugins` is an included build, as configured in the root [`settings.gradle.kts`](../settings.gradle.kts).

-Inside `build-logic` is a `convention` module, which defines a set of plugins that all normal modules can use to configure themselves.
+Inside `plugins` is a `convention` module, which defines a set of plugins that all normal modules can use to configure themselves.

-`build-logic` also includes a set of `Kotlin` files used to share logic between plugins themselves, which is most useful for configuring Android components (libraries vs applications) with shared code.
+`plugins` also includes a set of `Kotlin` files used to share logic between plugins themselves, which is most useful for configuring Android components (libraries vs applications) with shared code.